Asymmetries from a charged memory-burdened PBH: Introduction

 The origin of the Universe's baryon asymmetry and the nature of cosmological DM are among the most profound mysteries in modern physics.
 These challenges lie at the crossroads of cosmology and particle physics, inspiring extensive efforts in both fields.
 The well-known and elegant method of generating a non-zero baryon asymmetry is via leptogenesis~\cite{Yanagida:1979as}, that requires physics beyond the SM (the right handed neutrinos), and can be sourced by PBH evaporation~\cite{Carr:1976zz}.
 The same is also true for a viable particle DM candidate.
 However, the idea of generation of baryon asymmetry from PBH evaporation is rather a more natural one.
 The Hawking radiation itself could be asymmetric due to a dynamically generated chemical potential near the surface of the black hole.
 This is a purely gravitational phenomenon and can well be dubbed as {\it gravitational baryogenesis}.
-In Ref.~\cite{Davoudiasl:2004gf}, a mechanism of gravitational baryogenesis was prescribed whereby one could generate the adequate baryon asymmetry by introducing a quantum gravity inspired coupling between the Ricci scalar $\mathcal{R}$, that encodes the information of the background metric, and the $B-L$ current $j_{B-L}^\mu$,
+In Ref.~\cite{Davoudiasl:2004gf}, a mechanism of gravitational baryogenesis was prescribed whereby one could generate the adequate baryon asymmetry by introducing a quantum gravity inspired\footnote{{ As mentioned in Ref.~\cite{Lambiase:2013haa}, such an effective interaction is expected in a low energy effective theory of quantum gravity or Super gravity theories (more specifically it can be obtained in supergravity theories from a higher dimensional operator in the K\"{a}hler potential~\cite{Davoudiasl:2004gf}).
+While the origin of the interaction in Eq.~\eqref{eq:action1} was originally envisioned to arise from quantum gravity, it was later argued that an effective interaction of this form is a generic outcome in models that feature high-scale CP violation in a curved spacetime background, which can result in a cutoff scale $M_\star\ll M_P$~\cite{McDonald:2014yfg,McDonald:2015iwt,McDonald:2020ghc,Samanta:2020cdk}.
+It was shown that the same interaction is generated dynamically at two loops in the type-I seesaw mechanism, when the seesaw Lagrangian is minimally coupled to the gravitational background as a direct consequence of CP violation in the RHN Yukawa sector.
+One may also replace $\mathcal{R}$ in Eq.~\eqref{eq:action1} with $f(\mathcal{R})$~\cite{Li:2004hh,Lambiase:2006dq}, motivating more generalized gravity theories, or even modified theories of gravity~\cite{Oikonomou:2016jjh,Odintsov:2016hgc}}.} coupling between the Ricci scalar $\mathcal{R}$, that encodes the information of the background metric, and the $B-L$ current $j_{B-L}^\mu$,

 Due to the expansion of the universe, $\dot{\mathcal{R}}\neq 0$, so it generates a chemical potential for the $B-L$ current\footnote{Similar studies have also been done in Refs.~\cite{Modak:2014xza,Lima:2016cbh}.} in such a way the Hamiltonian density becomes corrected by the term